 ERP: Extended Reporting Period - An endorsement to a policy that provides for an additional period of time to report claims, beyond the expiration date of the policy (as long as the alleged wrongful act took place prior to the expiration date of the policy).
-Offered for a set period of time (typically for between one to seven years) for an additional premium, extended reporting periods provide protection for lawyers who are retiring, or establishing new coverage without prior acts protection.
+Offered for a set period of time (typically for between one to seven Publication of the State Bar of Arizona years) for an additional premium, extended reporting periods provide protection for lawyers who are retiring, or establishing new coverage without prior acts protection.